-The ANN training was conducted using the feed forward time series network with time delay.
-Because it can take several days for particles to travel from one location to the other location within the Delta as shown in the monitoring data, a time lag of at least 7 days in the inputs of the ANN model is desired.
-Therefore, for all the subsequent training, a time delay of 7 days was used.
+The ANN training was conducted using the feedforward time series network with time delay.
+Because it can take several days for particles to travel from one location to the other location within the Delta as shown in the monitoring data, a time lag of 5-10 days in the inputs of the ANN model is desired.
+Therefore, for all the subsequent training, a time delay of 5-10 days was used, depending on location.
 The number of neurons used was 10.
 The results for performance of all data, training, validation and test for one example training are shown in Figure 3-1.

-Time-series comparison and daily/monthly scatter plots of ANN trained and DSM2 simulated turbidity are shown for each station in Appendix C. The model performance (measured in terms of R^2 and standard error, SE) of the feed forward network is shown in Table 3-1.
-The model fit for the West Delta stations is generally good, with R2 between 0.93-0.99 for daily time step.
-The fit for Central Delta is slightly lower, with R2 ranging from 0.88 - 0.95 for the daily time step.
-The South Delta stations show relatively good fit with R2 between 0.88-0.95 for the daily time step.
+Time-series comparison and daily/monthly scatter plots of ANN trained and DSM2 simulated turbidity are shown for each station in Appendix C. The model performance (measured in terms of R^2 and standard error, SE) of the feedforward network is shown in Table 3-1.

+The model fit for the West Delta stations is generally good, with R^2 between 0.96-0.99 for daily time step.
+The fit for Central Delta is slightly lower, with R^2 ranging from 0.85 - 0.90 for the daily time step.
+The South Delta stations show relatively good fit with R^2 between 0.88-0.94 for the daily time step.
 The fit at Old River at Clifton Court Intake station is lower among the south Delta stations.
 This is likely due to flow management at this location that is more difficult to capture both by the DSM2 and ANN model.

-The results suggested that an ANN model structure of feed forward network with 10 neurons and 7 days of delay resulted in relatively good model fit at various Delta locations.
-The fit for most of the stations are good ($R^2 > 0.90$), with some stations showing slightly poorer fits ($R^2 = 0.88-0.90$).
+The results suggested that an ANN model structure of feedforward network with 10 neurons and 5-10 days of delay resulted in relatively good model fit at various Delta locations.
+The fit for most of the stations are good ($R^2 > 0.90$), with some stations showing slightly poorer fits ($R^2 = 0.85$ -0.90).

-Figure 3-1 Correlation between trained and DSM2 simulated turbidity for the training, validation and test dataset for feed-forward network training.
+Figure 3-1 Correlation between trained and DSM2 simulated turbidity for the training, validation and test dataset for feedforward network training.

-Table 3-1 Comparison of ANN and DSM2 Simulated Turbidity at Delta Locations (FFW) ANN Turbidity (ntu) = Φ 1 + Φ 2DSM2 turbidity (ntu)
+Table 3-1 Comparison of ANN and DSM2 Simulated Turbidity at Delta Locations (FFW) ANN Turbidity (ntu) = Ф1 + Ф2DSM2 turbidity (ntu)